GoogleDeveloperStudentClubs-CYCU/website/README.md

-# Firebase Studio
+# GDG On Campus CYCU Website

-This is a NextJS starter in Firebase Studio.
+- Next.JS

-To get started, take a look at src/app/page.tsx.
+- Using Firebase Studio